-The themes and issues addressed by the Smart Future Initiative are resulting from the Mission statement.
+The themes and issues addressed by the Smart Future Initiative are resulting from the mission and goal statements.
 In the following, we provide selected prominent examples.

 Human in the Loop and in Control

 The design of Smart Environments and Smart Cities is often determined by a technology-driven approach resulting in an overwhelming automation.
 This is to be contrasted by an approach of "keeping the human in the loop and in control" which results from a perspective of providing People-Oriented, Empowering Smartness where the empowering function is in the foreground and which can be summarized as "smart spaces make people smarter".
 The realization requires to address the corresponding design trade-offs.
 More details can be found here.

 Smart Cities as Humane Cooperative Hybrid Cities